vanous/MVRtoKuma/README.md

 ## Quick Start

-- Start the software, configure settings for Uptime Kuma server
+- Start the MVRtoKuma, configure settings for Uptime Kuma server
 - Use the `Get Server Data` to get data from Uptime Kuma
 - Use `MVR Files - Import MVR`to import and MVR with fixtures.
 Make sure the MVR contains data for IPv4 addresses.
-An MVR file with IPv4 addresses can be created via the `MVR Files - Network Discovery` if your fixtures are on the network and if they respond to ArtNet discovery via ArtPoll.
+  - An MVR file with IPv4 addresses can be created via the `MVR Files - Network Discovery` if your fixtures are on the network and if they respond to ArtNet discovery via ArtPoll.
 - Use `Add Monitors` to create monitors in Uptime Kuma

 ## Features